 Table 4.
-Table of Content Analysis Data type Collection method The content theme The analysis is made according to the statistics of high-frequency words and keywords The content expression Statistics are made according to formal categories The cognitive level They were divided into 4 levels using the Likert scale.
-The emotional preference According to the Seven Points of Emotion Classification and Robert Plutchik's Emotion Classification method The attitude tendency and Intensity "Positive attitude", "negative attitude" and "neutral attitude" Measure the intensity of its attitude performance with 1 to 4.
+Table of Content Analysis

+Data type Collection method The content theme The analysis is made according to the statistics of high-frequency words and The content comments keywords The content expression Statistics are made according to formal categories The cognitive level They were divided into 4 levels using the Likert scale.
+The emotional preference According to the Seven Points of Emotion Classification and Robert Plutchik's The emotional preference Emotion Classification method The attitude tendency and "Positive attitude", "negative attitude" and "neutral attitude" Measure the intensity Intensity of its attitude performance with 1 to 4.

 The content theme is the main content expressed by the marriage reality shows.
 The theme categories are divided according to the statistics of high-frequency words and keywords.
 The content expression refers to the means and forms of expressing the content of marriage reality shows, and this study classifies the content expression forms into categories.
 The cognitive level of comment content is to examine the cognitive status of users through the correlation between comment content and reality show content.
 Whether the information provided by the content of the reality shows can have an impact on the user's cognition, the comment content below the reality shows is the most direct feedback.
 Different comment contents reflect users' different understanding of the reality show content, and the study and analysis of the comment contents can reflect the different cognitive levels and degrees of users' knowledge of the reality show content.
 According to the content of the comments, they were classified into four levels using a Likert scale.
-Comments that question the content of the reality show represent a "strong" cognitive response, which is 4; comments that comment on, discuss, or express opinions about the content of the content, represent a "strong" cognitive response, which is 3; and comments that are related to the content, such as exclamation, blessing, etc., represent a "fair" cognitive response.
-Comments that are related to the content of the reality show, such as exclamations and blessings, represent a "general" cognitive response and are counted as 2.
-Simple exclamations and blessings that are not related to the content of the reality show, such as exclamations and blessings that are not related to the content of the reality show.
+Comments that question the content of the reality show represent a "strong" cognitive response, which is 4; comments that comment on, discuss, or express opinions about the content of the reality show represent a "strong" cognitive response, which is 3; exclamations, blessings, etc., which are related to the content, represent a "fair" cognitive response, which is 3; and comments that are related to the content of the reality show, such as exclamations and blessings, represent a "general" cognitive response and are counted as 2.
+Simple exclamations and blessings that are not related to the content represent a "weak" cognitive response and are counted as 1.